Trellian/mysql-to-models/README.md

-# mysql-to-models
+# mysql-to-objection

-A database JSON schema generator form an existing mysql database.
+A database to Objection.js models from an existing mysql database

 ## Description

 This app generates a full schema of a database with tables, columns, constraints and relationships from an existing database.

+The objection.js object models/relations and the graphQL schema are implemented as base classes for each table, with a separate set of derived, empty classes in a parent folder.
+The derived classes are generated once, and can be modified to add features.
+Once the derived classes have been generated, they will not be overridden on the next generate, allowing for persistent added features.

 ## Installation

 1. Install nodejs v6 or greater.
-4. Do `npm install -g mysql-to-models`.

 ## Usage

-1. Do `mysql-to-models init` to create a database config file (only the first time).
+1. Do `mysql-to-objection init` to create a database config file (only the first time).
-2. Do `mysql-to-models generate [<config.json>] [<models.json>]` to generate the models file of the database.
+2. Do `mysql-to-objection generate` to generate the models file of the database.

+The Objection.js model files will be generated in the modelFolder configured in the 'init' step.

+The objection models for use with Objection.js will be generated in subfolder './data/objection/base' as individual files for each table model.

+The graphQL Schema files for use with graphQL will be generated in subfolders 'outputFolder/graphql/base and outputFolder/graphql' as individual files for each table, with graphql/schema.js to collate them.
+They can still be imported separately if required.
+Import the files directly from graphql

-More info is provided using `mysql-to-models --help`.
+More info is provided using `mysql-to-objection --help`.

 ## License

-Copyright 2016 Mart√≠n Molina √Ålvarez
+Copyright 2017 Adrian Velcich
+Derived from mysql-to-models by MartÌn Molina ¡lvarez <https://github.com/tomymolina/mysql-to-models>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.